How Do I Live

+In the United States, Rimes's version peaked at No. 2 for five non-consecutive weeks in late 1997 and early 1998.
+It set a number of records on the Billboard Hot 100.
+In 2014, Billboard listed the song as the No. 1 song of the 1990s, despite never reaching the position on the weekly tally.
+It ranks at No. 6 on Billboard's All Time Top 100, the only single in the top 10 of this list not to have been a number-one hit.
+It has been certified quadruple platinum by the Recording Industry Association of America (RIAA) for shipments of four million copies in the US.

-Despite only peaking as high as No. 7 in the UK Singles Chart, Rimes' version of "How Do I Live" spent 34 weeks on the chart, ending up as the 6th best selling single of 1998.
+Despite only peaking as high as No. 7 in the UK Singles Chart, Rimes's version of "How Do I Live" spent 34 weeks on the chart, ending up as the sixth-best-selling single of 1998, outsold only by five of the year's number-one singles.
 As of August 2014, the song has sold 710,000 copies in the UK.

-"How Do I Live" was also covered by F.I.R.
-(Faye and Real featuring LeAnn Rimes).
-F.I.R. invited Rimes to record a portion of the song for their third album Flight Tribe in 2006.
-At the end of the decade Billboard would rank "How Do I Live" as the 12th-most-successful song of the 1990s.
-In 2014, to commemorate the magazine's 120th anniversary, Billboard reformulated the top Hot 100 songs for each decade, and "How Do I Live" finished as the No. 1 song of the 1990s, despite never reaching the position on the weekly tally.
-In a retrospective compilation in conjunction with SiriusXM from 2019, Billboard ranked "How Do I Live" second on their list of top performing songs of the decade.

 Background

 Diane Warren wrote "How Do I Live" for consideration for the 1997 action blockbuster Con Air soundtrack.
-She ran into LeAnn Rimes at a restaurant shortly following her win as Best New Artist during the 1997 Grammy Awards.
-Warren told Rimes that she wrote the song specifically with Rimes in mind, promising it to her.
-After she recorded the song the next day, Walt Disney Pictures, the company behind the Touchstone Pictures label, decided that Rimes' recording had too much of a "pop" sound, and that Rimes, then 14 at the time of the recording, was too young to sing about the subject matter of the song and refused to release it.
-The company then turned to Trisha Yearwood for the re-recording, to which the latter agreed.
+Walt Disney Pictures, the company behind the Touchstone Pictures label, requested that Rimes record the song.
+After hearing Rimes' recording, Disney executives decided that it lacked the maturity that they were looking for, deeming it "too pop-sounding".
+The company then turned to Trisha Yearwood to record a version of the song.
 According to Yearwood, she was unaware of Rimes' recording prior to being approached by Touchstone Pictures to record the song.

 Yearwood's version, which utilized a more throaty, country-western vibe, appeared in the film.
-When Rimes' record label, Curb Records, heard of the release, they were reluctant to release Rimes' version until Warren personally called label founder Mike Curb and urged him to release Rimes' recording as a single; her version was then quickly released to mainstream pop radio on the same day as Yearwood's rendition.
-Neither Rimes' nor Yearwood's version of the song was included on the soundtrack album for the film (which consists of the score by Trevor Rabin and Mark Mancina).
+When Rimes's record label, Curb Records, heard of the release, they were reluctant to release her version until Warren called label founder Mike Curb and urged him to release the recording as a single; her version was then quickly released to mainstream pop radio on the same day as Yearwood's rendition.
+Neither version of the song was included on the soundtrack album for the film (which consists of the score by Trevor Rabin and Mark Mancina).

 Yearwood's version reached number two on the U.S. country singles chart and was internationally successful.
 It appeared on her first compilation album (Songbook) A Collection of Hits (1997).
 The album certified quadruple-platinum in the United States.